nguyenduylong/TopAnimeManga/README.md

 # TopAnimeManga Application
 ## Purpose :
-I created this application for practicing Android Listview, Gridview and API Request, Response Handling
+I created this application for practicing Android Listview, Gridview and API Request, Response Handling, Fragment
 ## Using Libraries:
 Some libraries which I used in this application: